NhatVu/Learning-Django/README.md

 	- [Doing] Custom User model
 	- [Done] Using Postgres db, replace sqlite
 	- Unit testing
-	- Environment variable to seperate dev/deploy mode
-	- User login, logout, registration
-	- Token based authentication for API
-	- Custom Permission for API
-	- Adding LRU cache, use Redis (how to monitor)
+	- Adding LRU cache, use MemCached (how to monitor)
-	- Event to clear cache when deploy >= 2 server.
+	- Using RabitMQ for pub/sub event.
+Use it to clear local cache when deploy >= 2 server.
+Demo how to use RabitMQ
 	- Security: cors, injection, XSS.
 Using library of owasp

-	- Adding logger, config rotation
+- Basic Authentication
+	- Registration/Login/Logout API
+	- Token based authentication for API
+	- Permission for API
+	- Unit test

-- Shorten link app
+- Deployment
-- Login with facebook, google
+	- Environment variable to seperate dev/deploy mode
-- Deploy aws, config to deploy production wsgi, config SSL
+	- Deploy GCP, config to deploy production wsgi, config SSL
-- best practice, refactoring code
+	- Create Docker image for this app.
+Deploy using Kubernetes
+	- Apply CI/CD

+- Monitor service after deploy
 	- Stress test service
 	- UI for monitor traffic, request rate
-- apply ci/cd
 	- auto restart service when it dies

-- nearly real-time search with elastic search: search poll title, user, ...
-- rate limiter (use redis)
+- Rate Limiter
+	- Set RateLimit for API.
+	- Use Redis to create RateLimit service

+- Elasticsearch
+	- Intergrate Elasticsearch for searching user, blog title.

+- Logger
+	- Adding logger for service
+	- Config rotation log
+	- How to grep log, debug from log, log format

+- *[Option]* Shorten link app
+- *[Option]* Login with facebook, google